larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 Now to add a bonus battle!

-…Click the button that says "new battle."
+â€¦Click the button that says "new battle."

-It's going to ask you for a battle ID – this is just the codename the game uses internally, so it doesn't need to be anything fancy.
+It's going to ask you for a battle ID â€“ this is just the codename the game uses internally, so it doesn't need to be anything fancy.
 (Don't worry, you can give it a human-readable title befitting its awesomeness later.)

 I'm naming mine "awesomeintro."